 A Word About...Supplier Preferences

-The Data Management - Parts Providers page of the Preferences dialog is command-central for configuring which Suppliers will be available when searching for parts data, along with other options relating to linking to Supplier data.
-When signed in to Concord Pro from Altium Designer, the Altium Parts Options region becomes read-only and adopts those settings defined for Concord Pro (specifically, the Altium Parts Provider parts source, within the Part Providers area of Concord Pro's browser interface).
+The Data Management – Parts Providers page of the Preferences dialog is command-central for configuring which Suppliers will be available when searching for parts data, along with other options relating to linking to Supplier data.
+When signed into a Workspace from Altium Designer, the Altium Parts Options region becomes read-only and adopts those settings defined for the Workspace (specifically, the Altium Parts Provider part source).
 Text will appear above the section to remind you of this.
 Refer back to the section Configuring the Altium Parts Provider for more information.

-While signed in to Concord Pro the Altium Parts Options section will simply be a read-only reflection of what has been centrally configured in that Concord Pro installation.
+While signed in to your Workspace the Altium Parts Options section will simply be a read-only reflection of what has been centrally configured in that Workspace.

 When you make any changes to the Altium Parts Provider part source through the Workspace, you will need to sign out and back into the Workspace from within Altium Designer to refresh and see those changes on the Data Management – Part Providers page.